 Promotion within these ranks may be pursued through procedures outlined in this section.
-Tenure will not be awarded at any of these ranks and service at these ranks is excluded from the pretenure probationary period if the faculty member is subsequently appointed to a tenure-track position.
+Service at these ranks is excluded from the pre-tenure probationary period if the faculty member is subsequently appointed to a tenure-track position.

 Collegiate Assistant Professor: Persons appointed at this rank have a terminal graduate or professional degree in the discipline (or a related discipline) and professional certification(s), if relevant.
 Experience and demonstrated competence in teaching are expected.
 Appointment to this rank is for three years and is renewable without limit.